Average Size Woman, Average Size Diaphragm?

 How Is A Diaphragm Inserted?

-The round diaphragm is folded into a cylindrical shape and then inserted into the vaginal canal.
-It will natural unfold inside your vaginal canal, and is then further pushed into place to cover the cervix.
-While the process might seem a bit daunting, with just a bit of practice most women find it simple and easy to do.
+The round diaphragm is folded into a cylindrical shape and inserted into the vaginal canal.
+It naturally unfolds inside the canal and is then pushed into place to cover the cervix.
+While the process may seem daunting, with practice, most women find it simple and easy.

-When you go for your diaphragm fitting session, the healthcare professional who is doing it will be able to coach you on correct insertion AND removal of your diaphragm.
+During your diaphragm fitting session, the healthcare professional will guide you on the correct insertion and removal of the diaphragm.

 What If I Already Have a Diaphragm?